teeworlds/teeworlds/readme.txt

 Command Line Switches
 #####################

+-v to see the version
+-w for windowed mode
+-c HOST to connect to a server

 -s to start a server
--w for windowed mode
 -n NAME to name a server
 -p to make a server private
--c HOST to connect to a server

 Note.
 The server uses port 8303, so forward it from your NAT/Firewall if you start a server.